Have you ever returned a product that you bought from a business in Canada?

 If you are a business owner, you might have seen a credit memo on your bank statements.

 If you don’t know what a credit card memo is in Canada and why you got one, you are not alone.
-I have heard so many people ask me what it is, and I felt that more people might be wondering about it as well.
+A lot of readers have asked me what it is, and I felt that more people might be wondering about it as well.

-In this post, I will give you an overview of credit memos in Canada so that you can understand exactly what it is and why you might receive one.
+In this post, I will give you an overview of what is a credit memo in Canada so that you can understand exactly why you might have received one.

 Have you received a credit memo, and you are not sure why you have it?
 It is most likely because you have returned something to a business.
 Sellers often send credit memos to their customers when their customers return a product.

-Not all sellers send their customers who return items credit memos in Canada.
-A credit memo is essentially sent by businesses who prefer to offer their buyers a store credit instead of refunding the money.
+Not all Canadian sellers send credit memos to their customers who return items.
+A credit memo is essentially sent by businesses that prefer to offer their buyers a store credit instead of refunding the money.